-The following is a listing of funding opportunities potentially available for projects related to Education with focus on programs applicable to North Central Kansas.
+The following is a listing of funding opportunities potentially available for projects related to Education and Childcare with focus on programs applicable to North Central Kansas.
 Click here for helpful tips on seeking project funding.

 Farmers enroll for a chance to win a donation to direct to their favorite eligible local nonprofit of choice in the county in which he/she resides.
 Awards are $5,000.
 No purchase is necessary.
 Farmers must be 21 years old or older and be actively engaged in farming a minimum of 250 acres.
 The charity must use the grant for an eligible type of program such as the following examples: FFA, 4-H, school STEM program, food & nutrition program, science outreach program, and support program to improve public health.